 The “Center”, originally called the Center for Research on Women’s Health, was founded at the University of Florida in the late 1990’s to foster interdisciplinary and inter-professional research collaborations in Women’s Health.
-It was the first Center at the University of Florida not housed in a particular College, but rather encompassed a University wide collection of researchersacross many disciplines.
-Although the Center became inactive for a few years in the mid 2000’s, the Dean of the College of Medicine (COM) reinstated it in 2009.
-The direction and oversight of the Center was assigned to the Chair of the Department of Obstetrics and Gynecology.
+It was the first Center at the University of Florida not housed in a particular College, but rather encompassed a University wide collection of researchers across many disciplines.

-The Center has recently partnered with the D.H.
-Barron Reproductive and Perinatal Biology Research Program, which has been in existence for more than 40 years at the University of Florida.
-Together, they meet weekly during the academic year for a series of educational seminars, which includes participants fromundergraduate programs, master level students and pre and postdoctoral students, as well as MDs, PhDs and DVMs from a variety of departments and colleges at UF.
-The Center continues to sponsor two named lectures a year (including the D.H.
-Barron Lecture) for the seminar series in order to bring to UF renowned outside speakers in thearea of reproductive and perinatal research, which promotes not only collaboration and education at UF, but also fosters potential collaboration between UF researchers and researchers outside of UF.
+The Center partners with the Reproductive and Perinatal Biology Research Program, which has been in existence for more than 40 years at the University of Florida.
+Together, they meet weekly during the academic year for a series of educational seminars, which includes participants from undergraduate programs, master level students and pre and postdoctoral students, as well as MDs, PhDs and DVMs from at UF and across the world.